General Guidelines- Prepare your child for contact and lifelong body health.

 Increase the number of exercises and weights slightly.
 I’m still looking for perfect form, not high reps with form breakdown.
 Cheating in workout form bleeds into cheating in wrestling technique and or wrestling in positions that are bad for the body and lead to injuries.
-With the average kid I don’t do more than two sets of ten reps.
+With the average kid I don’t do more than four sets of five reps.
 Besides the deadlift I don’t go past 30-40% of body weight.
 It can take more than a week for the skeleton to recover from deadlifting full body weight at this age.
 On top of that spinal compression is a serious cause of back pain for grownups.
 Don’t start this process in your kid.
 Remember we can’t build big strong muscles without the hormones released by puberty so don’t think that you can do something that nature doesn’t intend without problems.
 I’ve seen lots of dads over work their young wrestlers with disastrous consequences.
 When the boys were older, numerous injuries forced them to stop competing.
 The average 12-year-old boy that is benching, squatting or deadlifting heavy weights may have lifelong problems.
 Introduce a lightweight kettlebell workout.
 Rope climbing and peg boards are fun ways to build strength and competitive mindset among friends.
 Keep up with gymnastics tumbling.
 I don’t do more than 30 minutes plus some fun mixed in keeps the boys interested.
 Working out with friends helps keep your wrestler motivated and competitive.

 Puberty and up